GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

   -p '{"spec": {"type": "LoadBalancer"}}
 ```

-It takes a while until service gets reconfigured to be publicly available.
-After the process
+It might take a while for the service to be publicly available.
+After the
-is finished, obtain the public IP address with:
+process is finished, get the public IP address with:

 ```shell
 SERVICE_IP=$(kubectl get svc ${APP_INSTANCE_NAME}-grafana \